ivanbrugere/ivanbrugere.github.io/md-cv/resume.md

 ## Current Objective
 I am an AI Research Scientist with experience in interdisciplinary biological sciences and spatiotemporal applications.
 My core interest is in machine learning on graphs/networks.
 My most recent work has been in fairness and bias, particularly within complex, graph-structured data.
 My PhD (defended 2020) focused on data science methodologies for inferring and validating graphs derived from underlying data, with applications in social networks, mobile location privacy, and large-scale multimedia recommendation.

-I am currently seeking applied research scientist positions in machine learning, available immediately, open to relocating globally.
+I am currently seeking applied research scientist positions in machine learning, available October 2021.

 ## Experience
+`Mar.
+2021-`
+__JPMorgan Chase & Co.__ AI Research Scientist <br/>
+Working on fair model compliance and explanation in AutoML environments.
+Time-evolving fairness in recommendation.

 `2019-2020`
 __Salesforce Research__ Research Scientist - AI For Good
 Worked with several Salesforce non-profit customers and external collaborators.
 Focused on projects relating to fairness and bias, particularly in AutoML platforms, and novel, structured environments such as graphs/networks.